 Technology has improved our lives, and this is particularly true when it comes to our jobs.
 With advancements in technology, certain procedures have been streamlined to make our lives easier.
-To keep up with the times, many industries have embraced new technologies as they look for ways to save time and money on certain tasks.
+To keep up with the times, many industries have embraced new technologies and digital transforming trends as they look for ways to save time and money on certain tasks.

 For the legal industry, though, there has always been a certain hesitancy to embrace technology for fear of confidential client information being compromised.
 However, with increased security measures making the technology safer, the law sector is now implementing digital technologies to enhance efficiency and productivity.